 Looking for an online vendor?
 In my years of work and research within the diamond market, I’ve come across a number that really stand out (you can see what I think in the Diamond Expert Diamond Reviews section).

-The four diamond retailers where you can buy top-quality loose diamonds are Whiteflash (with their A CUT ABOVE® Super Ideal diamonds), James Allen, Brilliant Earth, who do a fantastic array of lab-grown diamonds, and Blue Nile
+The four diamond retailers where you can buy top-quality loose diamonds are Whiteflash (with their A CUT ABOVE® Super Ideal diamonds and Precision Lab Diamonds), James Allen, Brilliant Earth, who do a fantastic array of fancy color diamonds, and Blue Nile